Title of statistical activity: Statistical Register of Agricultural Holdings

 18.1.
 Source data Characteristics and components of the raw statistical data used for compiling statistical aggregates.

-The following data are received from the Estonian Agricultural Registers and Information Board (ARIB): the Agricultural Support and Land Parcel Register (incl. land use data) for updating the data on holdings and their land use once a year; and the Register of Agricultural Animals for updating the data on holdings and their livestock four times a year.
+The following data are received from the Estonian Agricultural Registers and Information Board (ARIB): the Agricultural Support and Land Parcel Register (incl. land use data) for updating the data on holdings and their land use twice a year; and the Register of Agricultural Animals for updating the data on holdings and their livestock four times a year.

 The Agricultural Board provides the register of organic farming for updating the data on agricultural holdings with organic farming once a year.